 Eating nutritious foods can improve your health and energy levels.

-Surprisingly, the way you cook your food has a major effect on the amount of nutrients in it.
+Surprisingly, the way you cook your food has a major effect on the amount of nutrients it contains.

-This article will explore how the different cooking methods affect the nutrient content of foods.
+This article explores how various cooking methods affect the nutrient content of foods.

 The following nutrients are often reduced during cooking:

-Bottom Line: Although cooking improves digestion and the absorption of many nutrients, the levels of some vitamins and minerals may decrease.
+Although cooking improves digestion and the absorption of many nutrients, it may reduce levels of some vitamins and minerals.

 These techniques differ by water temperature: